IBM-Cloud/docs/services/ContinuousDelivery/pipeline_managing.md

 ## Extending the capabilities of your pipeline
 {: #deliverypipeline_extend}

-You can extend the capabilities of your Build & Deploy pipeline by configuring your jobs to use supported services.
+You can extend the capabilities of your pipeline by configuring your jobs to use supported services.
 For example, test jobs can run static code scans and build jobs can globalize strings.

 For more information on extending pipeline capabilities, see [Extending the {{site.data.keyword.deliverypipeline}} service's capabilities](./deliverypipeline_extension.html).